Quantum hypergraph states: a review: Hypergraph states in continuous variables

 However, graph states produce Gaussian statistics in the quadrature measures of the electromagnetic field, thus such statistics can be simulated in an efficient way using classical computation, so the Gaussian operations over Gaussian states can not generate a universal basis for quantum computation, and neither can they violate a Bell inequality, since some form of non-Gaussianity is required, such as supplement the homodyne detection with some non-Gaussian measurement \cite{PhysRevLett.88.097904, PhysRevLett.109.230503,RevModPhys.77.513}.
 For this reason, in the context of resource theories, Gaussian states and Gaussian operations are not considered resource states or operations \cite{PhysRevA.98.022335, PhysRevA.97.062337}.
 That being said, for achieving universal quantum computation, it is possible to introduce non-Gaussian operations such as the cubic phase or photon addition (subtraction) on the state \cite{PRXQuantum.2.010327,walschaers2023emergent}, the first being of complex experimental implementation, turning the second option usually more desired \cite{PhysRevA.84.053802, PhysRevLett.98.030502, PhysRevX.7.031012}.
 Theoretically, the photon addition (subtraction) is represented by the action of annihilation and creation operators using non-linear optics \cite{PhysRevX.7.031012, PhysRevA.89.063808, PhysRevA.75.052106}.
 Graph states can be constructed in continuous-variable complex networks via passive optics, and a generalization to hypergraph states remains open \cite{fainsin2025entanglement}.

 In the continuous-variable scenario, the main difference for qumode graph states is that qumode hypergraph states are non-Gaussian, satisfying the Lloyd-Braunstein criteria even when restricted to a Gaussian measurement strategy \cite{PRA.100.062301.2019,PhysRevLett.82.1784}.
-The hypergraph state is written in continuous variables as follows.
+For a hypergraph state in continuous variables, the vertices represent $n$ quantum modes and the weighted hypergraphs represent the generalized controlled-Z gates, as defined in the following.

-where $CZ_{i_1,...,i_k}=e^{i q_{i_1},...,q_{i_k}}$.
+where $\ket{0}_p$ is the zero-momentum eigenstate for $n$ modes in the limit of infinite squeezing, $C_{i_1,...,i_k}=e^{i q_{i_1},...,q_{i_k}}$, that is, the weighted gate written in terms of exponential, as mentioned for the particular case of graph states.
+Note that, in the continuous variables approach, we make use of weighted hyperedges, where $t_{e_k}$ are elements of the set of real valued weights $T={\{t_{e_k}\}}^{|E|}_{k=1}$ associated to each hyperedge, where $|E|$ is the cardinality of $E$.
 Similarly to what occurs in discrete variables, the subindexes indicate over which $\textit{qumodes}$ the operators act.
 As an example, take the last hypergraph in figure (\ref{fig:fig3}) with four vertices and a hyperedge with cardinality $4$ and a usual edge between the vertices $1$ and $2$.
 This hypergraph state is given by $e^{i q_1 q_2 q_3 q_4}$ $e^{i q_1 q_2}\ket{0}^{\otimes 4}_p$.
-The manipulation of non-Gaussian states using a hypergraph framework is analysed in \cite{vandre2025graphical}.
+The manipulation of non-Gaussian states using a hypergraph framework is analyzed in \cite{vandre2025graphical} and this is important because it can be used as resources \cite{PRXQuantum.2.030204}.

 Similarly, hypergraph states in continuous variables can also be described using the stabilizer formalism,

 so if $X$ is a stabilizer for a given state $\ket{\psi}$, $UXU^\dagger$ is a stabilizer for $U\ket{\psi}$.